metal3d/bashassist/README.md

 # tAIrminal - give terminal commands some neurons

-tAIrminal is a very simple "addon" to your command line that allows you to use an AI (LLM) to generate terminal commands based on natural language.
+tAIrminal is a very simple "addon" to your command line that allows you to use an AI (LLM) to generate terminal commands based on natural language or to ask AI for general information.

 By default, it is configured to use [Pollinations](https://pollinations.ai/) API, a free to use endpoint.
 You can also use [ollama](https://ollama.com/) to run LLMs locally.
 For example, using